varigence/docs/bimlflex/release-notes/bfx-adf-feature-promotions.md

 * Flat file source and dataset support
 * Support for dataflow
-* Ability to specify schema on dataset
+* Ability to specify schema on datasets
 * Ability to specify additional columns collections for Copy activities
 * Added support for new activities
 * Added support for new connectors and connections

 ## Flat File Source and Dataset Support

-BimlFlex has added support for Azure Data Factory's ability to use flat files in datasets and sources for Copy activities, regardless of whether the data is stored on premises or in the cloud.
+BimlFlex has added support for Azure Data Factory's ability to use flat files in datasets and sources for Copy activities, regardless of whether the data is stored on-premises or in the cloud.

 ## Support for Dataflow